octo-technology/OpenTezos/docs/smartpy/exam.md

 What is a SmartPy smart contract?

-- [ ] It is a class method called `main` taking as input a storage and parameters and returning a list of operations and a modified storage.
+- [ ] It is a class of method called `main` taking as input a storage and parameters, returning a list of operations and a modified storage.
 - [x] It is a class definition that inherits from `sp.Contract`.
 A SmartPy contract consists of a state with one or several entry points.
-- [ ] It is like a smart contract in Michelson but written in python.
+- [ ] Its like a smart contract in Michelson but written in python.

 ### Question 5